menu

 Occupations and Workforce

 Glendora is a decidedly white-collar village, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Glendora is a village of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Glendora who work in maintenance occupations (43.48%), sales jobs (39.13%), and community and social services (17.39%).
+Overall, Glendora is a village of sales and office workers, professionals, and transportation and shipping workers.
+There are especially a lot of people living in Glendora who work in sales jobs (77.78%), community and social services (22.22%), and office and administrative support (0.00%).

 Setting & Lifestyle